 - Ability to establish and maintain effective working relationships with administrators, teachers, students, the community, and administrative staff.

 - Must possess excellent oral and written communication skills, and the ability to develop positive working relationships with a diverse population of students, parents, community, college faculty, staff, administrators, and the general public.

 - Must possess skills in the use of personal computers to input data, track participants, organize, document activities, and produce reports.

-- Demonstrates ability to initiate and follow through on moderate to high complexity projects, manage multiple tasks, and meet deadlines.
+- Demonstrates ability to initiate and follow through on low to moderate-complexity projects, manage multiple tasks, and meet deadlines.

 How to Apply

 - Salary Range: Starting at $27.85 an hour